hayattgd/Emuratch/README.md

 dotnet build
 ```

-Executable file is located in `bin` subdirectory
+Executable file is located in `bin` subdirectory.

+If you encounter any problem while building, please [open new issue](https://github.com/hayattgd/Emuratch/issues/new?template=bug_report.md).

 ## Contributing